 Ikaria’s pathways map

-You start from the coastal village Karavostamo go up to “Pera Arethousa” and return to Karavostamo via a different route.
+You can start from the coastal village Karavostamo, go up to “Pera Arethousa” and return to Karavostamo via a different route.
 A nice journey for a day.
 If you feel that you want to swim, you can walk up to Aris Potamos, the beach next to Karavostamo.
 The footpath goes by the sea.

 Each pathway offers a different view of an impressive landscape.
 From sheer ocean cliff-faces to grassy hills and lush forest, Ikaria’s paths offer a special opportunity for exploration in a socially-conscious and environmentally-friendly way.
 Many of the routes pass through social and economic hubs, allowing visitors to experience a slice of Ikarian life that might have otherwise remained hidden.